SaquibShahzad/DebatePro/README.md

 npm run dev
 ```

-Now you should have a local copy of Samantha running at [http://localhost:3000](http://localhost:3000) - open with your browser to see the result.
+Now you should have a local copy of DebatePro running at [http://localhost:3000](http://localhost:3000) - open with your browser to see the result.

 ## Deploy on Vercel

-The easiest way to deploy a copy of Samantha is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme).
+The easiest way to deploy a copy of DebatePro is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme).

 Check out [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.